 Samantha BurroughsInternship Site: Better business bureau

-I picked the Washington Mentorship Program because I wanted to take advantage of the valuable internship opportunities in the DC area.
+I picked the Mentorship Program DC because I wanted to take advantage of the valuable internship opportunities in the DC area.
 I was a communications and public affairs intern at The Better Business Bureau where I was able to gain first-hand experience working in an office environment.
-By interning at the BBB, I was able to gain an understanding of how non-profit organizations operate while building strong relationships with my supervisors and coworkers which has helped me land additional internships and.
+I was able to gain an understanding of how non-profit organizations operate while building strong relationships with my supervisors and coworkers which has helped me land additional internships.
 This program has taught me the importance of internships while allowing me to begin building a strong resume.
 I am now majoring in accounting at the Kogod School of Business.

 Sophia BoisseauInternship Site: Capitol Hill, Congressman jared huffman's office